108 Cuchillo de Palo

 108 Cuchillo de Palo (Cuchillo de palo) is a Paraguayan-Spanish documentary film, directed by Renate Costa and released in 2010.
-The film centres on Costa's investigation into the life and death of her uncle Rodolfo, who was one of the 108 gay men scapegoated by the authoritarian government of Alfredo Stroessner for a 1959 fire in Asunción.
+The film centres on Costa's investigation into the life and death of her uncle Rodolfo, who was one of over 600 gay men scapegoated by the authoritarian government of Alfredo Stroessner for the 1982 kidnapping of Mario Luis Palmieri in Asunción.

 Background

+The documentary's title' '108 Cuchillo de Palo' translates as '108 wooden knife', references the Spanish saying 'En casa de herrero cuchillo de palo' (in the blacksmith's house, wooden spoon).
+The number represents the initial number of LGBTQ+ people taken by the police in the 1959 anti-queer/trans raid, and the phrase alludes to the uselessness of a society that cannot protect the individual in it.

 The documentary was produced 21 years after the fall of the Paraguayan dictator, Alfredo Stroessner, under whose reign gay men were frequently detained and tortured.
-The term “108” is derived from the number of men included in the first of many lists of names of such men posted in public places as a way of publicizing their criminalized homosexuality.
-Renata Costa’s uncle Rodolfo was one of these men, and the documentary explores the mysterious circumstances of his death in Asunción 15 years before its making.
+From the original '108' LGBTQ+ people that were taken, an ever-expanding list with their names was created, with the 108 names, and then, throughout the years, many more.
+Renate Costa's uncle, Rodolfo, was one of these men, and the documentary explores the mysterious circumstances of his death in Asunción 15 years before its making.
 Through the course of the film, Costa interviews queer women and men who had ties to Rodolfo.
 American film critic Jay Weissberg has noted that these interviews reveal that the “shadow world in which Rodolfo and other gay men lived in Paraguay still exists.”
 They inhabit a “parallel universe” within Asunción, the existence of which has historically depended on silence and self-censorship.
-The film also depicts the moral conflict between Renata Costa and her father, Pedro, who “speaks proudly of beating up his brother’s friends in the belief [that] he could keep Rodolfo from acting on his desires” through an evangelistic frame.
+The film also depicts the moral conflict between Renate Costa and her father, Pedro, who “speaks proudly of beating up his brother’s friends in the belief [that] he could keep Rodolfo from acting on his desires” through an evangelistic frame.

 Women's Studies scholar Eva Karene Romero notes that 108 / Cuchillo de Palo was the first Paraguayan film to feature queer protagonists.
 Further, “Cuchillo was the first film to take on the Stroessner dictatorship in an overt, literal way, by shedding light on the regime’s persecution of homosexuals."
 In order to shed light on the history of state violence against queer people, Costa documented testemonios from victims about the caso Aranda and caso Palmieri.
 The former refers to an event in 1959 where, following the murder and incineration of the dancer and radio announcer Bernardo Aranda, Stroessner “initiated a witch hunt in which anyone suspected of being a homosexual male was arrested and tortured."
 This resulted in the circulation of la lista de los 108: a list of 108 gay men who were detained, tortured, and publicly humiliated.
 The caso Palmieri was a 1982 instance in which, following the kidnapping and murder of fourteen-year-old Mario Luis Palmieri, over six hundred queer people were detained, interrogated, and tortured.
 Rodolfo Costa was one of these men.